Frequently Asked Questions

 Protecting your driving record.
 Hiring a traffic ticket attorney is the best way to protect your driving record (other than avoiding a traffic ticket in the first place).
 Our traffic ticket attorneys are experienced in Texas traffic laws and will look for a way to get your traffic ticket dismissed or kept off of your record.
-Traffic tickets on your driving record can result in possible surcharges (an additional tax accessed by Texas for certain traffic violations or an accumulation of points), an increase in insurance premiums and a suspension of your driving privileges.
+Traffic tickets on your driving record can result in an increase in insurance premiums and a suspension of your driving privileges.
 We have a very good success rate of keeping traffic tickets off of our client’s driving records.

 Convenience.
 Hiring us is a convenient way to dispose of your traffic tickets.
-Some courts, such as Fort Worth, have very long lines to pay for your ticket, and if you want to fight your ticket you may have to make several trips to the courthouse.
+Some courts, such as Fort Worth and Arlington Municipal Courts, have very long lines to pay for your ticket.
+If you want to fight your ticket you may have to make several trips to the courthouse.
 When you consider the cost of parking and missing work on several occasions, taking care of a traffic violation yourself can take quite a toll.
 You can avoid the lines and aggravation by hiring us.
 While we enjoy meeting our clients, a majority of our traffic ticket clients never come to our office and are handled completely through email or regular mail.

-Cost effective.
+Cost-effective.
 Hiring us will usually save you money.
 We are often able to get tickets completely dismissed or the fine reduced by more than our fees.
-Even when we are unable to get a fine reduced enough to offset our fees, by keeping traffic violations off of your record you avoid surcharges and higher insurance premiums.
+Even when we are unable to get a fine reduced enough to offset our fees by keeping traffic violations off of your record, you avoid higher insurance premiums.

 No, but we will do our best.
 We’ll do as much as we can to get each traffic ticket dismissed.
 The more tickets that you have and the older your traffic citations are, the greater the chance that we can get some or all of your ticket(s) dismissed.
 We may also be able to have tickets dismissed by certain errors on traffic citations, though not always.
 Be cautious of any law firm guarantees that your ticket(s) will be dismissed.